soumyadipdas37/finescoop.github.io/source/_posts/dozens_of_activists_gather_in_notting_hill_for_million_people_march_in_blm_protest.md

 categories: [latest]
 featured: true
 ---
-Up to 300 Black Lives Matter protesters have gathered outside Notting Hill tube station in west London for a demonstration.
+Around 300 Black Lives Matter protesters marched through the streets of London today and blocked traffic outside Notting Hill tube station by lying down in the road.&nbsp;
-The Million People March is protesting against systemic racism and is taking place in lieu of this year&#039;s Notting Hill carnival.
-Demonstrators lay down in the road outside Notting Hill tube station, blocking oncoming traffic.&nbsp;
+The Million People March is protesting against systemic racism and is taking place in lieu of this year&#039;s Notting Hill carnival.&nbsp;
 Protesters chanted &#039;whose streets, our streets&#039; and &#039;this is what democracy looks like&#039; and held placards as they began moving down to Hyde Park.&nbsp;
 Despite organisers urging social distancing and mask wearing for the march today, a number of demonstrators have been pictured close together or not wearing a face covering.&nbsp;
 Dozens of Black Lives Matter protesters have gathered outside Notting Hill tube station in west London for a demonstration&nbsp;